dqops/dqo/docs/dqo-concepts/architecture/check-execution-flow.md

 3.   `Run data quality checks job` runs the `run checks` and its `run checks on table` jobs, orchestrating the process between other components.

-4.   `YAML metadata search` step references the YAML in-memory cache and finds target checks that are selected by filters.
+4.   `YAML metadata search` step references the YAML in-memory cache and finds target checks that are selected by filters provided as the `run checks` job parameters.

 5.   `YAML metadata in-memory cache` stores parsed YAML files in-memory, allowing instant access to all definitions.
      The in-memory cache is continuously refreshed by a file system change watcher.
 DQOps engine depends on the file system